hydrosolutions/taqsim/water-system-project-summary.md

    - `StorageNode`: Represents reservoirs or storage facilities
    - `DemandNode`: Represents points of water consumption
    - `SinkNode`: Represents endpoints where water exits the system
+   - `HydroWorks`: Represents diversion or confluence points in the canal/river system
 3. `Edge` class: Represents connections between nodes

 ## Key Features
-- Simulation of water flow over multiple time steps
+- Simulation of variable water flow over multiple time steps
 - Water balance calculations for each node
 - CSV output of simulation results
 - Comprehensive visualization of the water system